PhD Resume Examples

 - Make use of academic language and standards, but ensure it remains accessible to a broader audience.

-- Tailor your resume to each specific position, emphasizing the skills and experience most relevant to the job description.
+- Tailor your resume to each specific position; the focus is the skills and experience most relevant to the job description.

 - Use quantitative metrics where possible to demonstrate the impact and scope of your research.